MHJahanbakhsh/notes/README.md

 sidebar's z-index gets compared to positioned's z-index.

 what happens with portals is : based on where  your states are or personal prefrence you define your modal component.let say very deep; we don't care as long as that modal component returns its jsxs as portal.and if you do that,every time it renders rather than appearing as a direct child of root,it will be rendered in related div.

+---
+## useRef:
+used to store variables when they really dont need to be stored in state. such as input values.(updating input value and run function to setState,just to finally read that value is not necessary.) although we have to bend the rule and break out from "REACT" to browser DOM manipulation